 Server Software/Hardware

-Contractor shall accept server (provided by Owner).
-Contractor shall install in Owner's rack and coordinate to provide software programming, as needed, to complete the system.
-Server shall be installed within the “MC” rack or location, as designated by Owner.
+Server provided by USPS.
+Install in USPS rack and coordinate to provide software programming, as needed, to complete the system.
+Server shall be installed within the “MC” rack or location, as designated by USPS.

 Facility shall have a locally-survivable solution for IP paging and local emergency notification, such as lockdowns.

-System shall be configured to provide local live paging and additional scheduling, as determined by Owner.
+System shall be configured to provide local live paging and additional scheduling, as determined by USPS.

 Additional configuration shall be provided to include system configuration to broadcast pre-recorded emergency notifications triggered by calling a specified extension on a local IP phone; sending an all clear broadcast to notifications triggered by calling a specified extension; and sending a pre-recorded all-clear page following a fire alarm drill.